-- The valuation of ANDEL's 75% holding in TIM per the adjusted equity method is £3m (2018: £(0.3)m). - The valuation of ANDEL's 100% holding in BIGL is £(13.3m) (2018: £(5.8)m).
+- The valuation of ANDEL's 75% holding in TIM per the adjusted equity method is (£0.8m) (2019: £3m).
+The negative valuation for TIM is due to the removal of intangible assets, fixed assets and the reduction of amounts due from affiliated undertakings, so that TIM has net liabilities on a Solvency II valuation basis. - The valuation of ANDEL's 100% holding in BIGL is £(4.3m) (2019: £(13.3)m).
 The negative valuation for BIGL is due to the removal of intangible assets and those fixed assets which cannot quickly be converted into cash, leaving BIGL with net liabilities on a Solvency II valuation basis.